Abhishek-015/react_node_concepts/react-testing/README.md

 Third party code eg: MUI components as it is already well tested code that is not imp from user point of view

+## RTL queries:

+Every test we write generally involves the following basic steps

+1.Render the component
+2.Find an element rendered by the component
+3.Assert aginst the element found in step 2 which will pass or fail the test

+To render the component we use render method from RTL For assertion , we use  expect passing in a  value  and combine it with  a matcher function from jest  or jest-dom

+Queries are the methods that Testing library provide sto find the elemnt on the page

+To find the single element on the page, we have

+1.getBy..
+2.queryBy..
+3.findBy..

+To find multiple, we have

+1.getAllBy..
+2.queryAllBy..
+3.findAllBy..